-Grading: Final grades will be determined by the following five categories: participation (100 pts), weekly quizzes (100 pts), team-based discussions (100 pts), homework exercises (100 pts total), and one exam (100 pts).
-Possible points total 500.
-Grades will be based on the following point percentages: 93-100%=A, 90-92.99%=A-, 87-89.99%=B+, 83-86.99%=B, 80-82.99%=B-, 77-79.99%=C+, 73-76.99%=C, 70-72.99%=C-, 67-69.99%=D+, 63-66.99%=D, 60-62.99%=D-, <60%=E. The university grading policy can be found at https://catalog.ufl.edu/ugrad/current/regulations/info/grades.aspx.
+Grading: Final grades will be determined by the following five categories: participation (50 pts), weekly quizzes (10 pts each, 100 pts total), team-based discussions (25 pts each, 150 pts total), 1-2 homework exercises (50 pts), and one exam (100 pts).
+Possible points total 450.
+Grades will be based on the following point percentages: 93-100%=A, 90-92.99%=A-, 87-89.99%=B+, 83-86.99%=B, 80-82.99%=B-, 77-79.99%=C+, 73-76.99%=C-, 70-72.99%=C-, 67-69.99%=D+, 63-66.99%=D, 60-62.99%=D-, <60%=E.

 - Participation is required of all students and will be based on each student's contribution of original comments, questions, etc. to the class.
 Simply showing up for class does not constitute participation.
 Punctuality is important and participation points will not be awarded to students who are late to class. - There will be weekly quizzes, to be taken in class, during the semester.
 The quizzes consist of multiple choice questions administered through E-Learning and are intended to ensure that you are doing the readings every week and to help prepare you for the exam.
 The lowest score on your quizzes will be dropped.
-Missed quizzes cannot be made up. - There will be 2-4 team-based discussions.
+Missed quizzes cannot be made up.
+Quizzes must be taken in class because they are closed book and there are no safeguards to ensure that other material are not consulted outside of class, e.g. Honorlock. - There will be 4-6 team-based discussions.
 Teams will be determined by the instructor and the discussion exercise will take place in class.
 Teams will be given issues or questions to discuss based on the week's reading and will present a short (~2 min) summary of their discussion to the class.
 Grades will be based on participation as determined by team members.
-Missed team-based discussions cannot be made up. - There will be 2 homework exercises involving the analysis of hypothetical or real molecular data.
+Missed team-based discussions cannot be made up. - There will be 1-2 homework exercises involving the analysis of hypothetical molecular data.
 The exercises are intended to give students an opportunity to perform analyses similar to those conducted in the discussion papers and will be graded on effort and accuracy.
-Exercises must be turned in two weeks after they are assigned.
-Students who miss a class in which an exercise is assigned are expected to make up any missed material and to turn in exercises on time, i.e. two weeks after the exercise was assigned. - There will be 1 exam that will consist of essay and multiple choice questions.
+The exercises are due two weeks after they are assigned.
+Students who miss a class in which an exercise is assigned are expected to make up any missed material and to turn in the exercise on time, i.e. two weeks after the exercise was assigned.

+- There will be 1 exam that will consist of essay and multiple-choice questions.
 Questions must be answered during the exam period without reference to books or notes of any kind.